storj/storj/docs/blueprints/referral-manager-v1.md

 ### How it will work

+_User Interface_

+1. Users will have a referral tab on the UI.
+On click, it will trigger satellite to send a request to retrieve referral links from Referral Manager:
+    - Referral Manager will query unredeemed tokens in `tokens` for this user ID.
+        - if there are unredeemed tokens, Referral Manager respond satellite's request with the tokens.
+        - if no unredeemed token is found for this user ID and such user ID doesn't exist in `users` table, Referral Manager will add an entry for this user ID in `users` table.
+    - Satellite receives the response from Referral Manager.
+        - if the response playload contains tokens, satellite will display them in the UI.
+        - if its an empty response payload, satellite will display a message `No available referral link.
+Try again later.`

 _Referral Manager CLI_

 1. `referral manager start` initiates the invitation token generation process.
 This process begins by checking whether there are existing `eligibleUsers` in memory in Referral Manager.
-    - If `eligibleUsers` is empty, the Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
+    - If `eligibleUsers` is empty, the Referral Manager queries `users` table to get users with 0 remaining invites.
     - If `eligibleUsers` is not empty, it means one of two things:
         * Someone else is using the Referral Manager at the same time and has not generated/sent tokens yet.
         * The CLI was terminated between the get `eligibleUsers` step and the generate/send tokens step.

         Either one of the cases, We will return an error and display `Referral token generation already in progress or canceled early.
 Do you want to continue anyway?`.
-If they decide to continue, we call `ClearUsers` to sets eligibleUsers to empty and the Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
+If they decide to continue, we call `ClearUsers` to sets eligibleUsers to empty and the Referral Manager queries `users` table to get users with 0 remaining invites.
-2. The Referral Manager aggregates the satellite responses and returns the number of users to the CLI.
+2. The Referral Manager returns the number of users to the CLI.
 3. The CLI receives the number of users and displays: `How many invitation do you want to generate for each user?`
 4. After the user enters the number of invites to generate, the CLI displays: `Generating X amount of invitation tokens for Y amount of users.
 Yes/No.`
-   - If the input is `Yes`, it will follow the _Referral Link Distribution_ process below.
-   - The CLI should exit if the input is `No`.

-_Referral Link Distribution_

-1. Marketing team distributes new referral links through Referral Manager CLI.
-2. Referral Manager receives all userIDs from satellites and then generates x amount of invitation tokens per user based on the input from CLI.
+   - If the input is `Yes`, it will generate x amount of invitation tokens per user based on the input from CLI and save them into `tokens` table.
-3. Referral Manager adds the newly generated invitation tokens and the users each token associated with into Referral Manager database.
-4. After storing tokens into the database, Referral Manager sends invitation tokens along with the owner IDs back to corresponding host satellites.
-5. Host satellite receives the data and then stores the invitation tokens into `registration_token` table so they can be displayed on the satellite GUI.
-6. After receives success responses from satellites, Referral Manager CLI will call `ClearUsers` endpoint to set `eligibleUser` to be empty.
+   - The CLI will call `ClearUsers` endpoint to set `eligibleUser` to be empty if the input is `No`.
-7. If an error has occured during saving tokens into satellite's database, the satellite will roll back the transaction and respond with an error to the Referral Manager.

 _Referral Link Redemption_

 1. User Alice tries to register a new account through a referral link, which triggers redeemed satellite to verify invitation token using Referral manager.
 2. Referral Manager checks the status of the token:
+    - if the token exists in `tokens` table:
         - if it is not redeemed, Referral Manager sends back a success response to the redeemed satellite and mark the token as redeemed in the Referral Manager's database
         - if it token is already redeemed, Referral Manager sends back a `invalid token` response to the redeemed satellite.

+    - if the token doesn't exist in `tokens` table, Referral Manager sends back a `invalid token` response to the redeemed satellite.
 3. Redeemed satellite receives the response, which:
-    - if it is a success, the satellite will proceed with the account creation and then send a request to the Referral Manager to save the newly created user ID along with the used token.
+    - if it is a success, the satellite will proceed with the account creation and then send a request to the Referral Manager, which:
+        - updates the `tokens` table to store the newly created user ID in `redeemedID` column for that particular referral token.
+        - updates the `users` table to store the newly created user ID and the satellite URL the user belongs to.
     - if it is an invalid token, the satellite will display a proper message in the UI.
-4. Referral Manager reaches out to the host satellite holding the redeemed token, so that it can be removed from the UI.

-_User Interface For Displaying Referral Link_

-1. Users will have a referral tab on the UI.
-On click, it will try to retrieve referral tokens from the backend:
-    - if the front-end receives tokens, it should display them.
-    - if the front-end receives empty response payload, it should display a message `No available referral link.
-Try again later.`

-_Authentication_

-1. The below satellite endpoints should only be called by Referral Manager.
-2. Referral Manager should send an auth token with each of its requests.
-3. The auth token used by Referral Manager should match with the one that's stored in each satellite's config.yaml file.

 ## Rationale

-We could add a new column `referral_tokens` in `users` table to store user's unredeemed tokens, since the `registration_token` is a temporary table.
+We will create a `inspector` port that's only listening on `localhost` so CLI could be only used by Referral Manager operators.

+We could also set the `inspector` port to only accept requests coming from storj vpn.

 ## Implementation

 - Create a private repository for Referral Manager.
-- Create `tokens` and `satellites` table in Referral Manager database.
+- Create `tokens` and `users` table in Referral Manager database.
-- Create a `Delete` method for satellite `registration_tokendb`.
-- Implementing an endpoint on satellite for gathering users whose current count of remaining invitation token is 0.
-- Implementing an endpoint on Referral Manager for setting in-memory `eligibleUsers` to be empty.
+- Create an `inspector` endpoint on Referral Manager.
-- Implementing generating invitation tokens from Referral Manager CLI.
+    - Implementing a method `GenerateTokens` for generating referral tokens and save them into `tokens` table on Referral Manager.
+    - Implementing a mathod `GetEligibleUsers` for querying users who don't have any referral tokens associated with.
-- Implementing an endpoint on satellite for saving new referral links into users table(using trasaction).
+- Implementing an endpoint `GetTokens` for requesting unredeemed tokens from Referral Manager.
-- Implementing an endpoint on Referral Manager for verifying invitation tokens.
+- Implementing an endpoint `Redeem` on Referral Manager for verifying invitation tokens.
+- Implementing an endpoint `ClearUsers` on Referral Manager for setting in-memory `eligibleUsers` to be empty from Referral Manager CLI.
 - Replace existing registration token logic.

 ### Pseudocode